dev-jam/opensesame-toolbox/README.md

 -------------------------------------------
 This is a standalone program that does not need to be installed.
 Make sure your python environment meets all dependencies specified below and that all files in this repository are located in the same folder.
-This program only works in Python3.
+This program only works in Python 3.

 If you want to use the GUI simply run the program by

-    python3 opensesame-experiment-manager
+    python opensesame-experiment-manager
     and/or
-    python3 opensesame-questionnaire-processor
+    python opensesame-questionnaire-processor

 It is also possible to use OpenSesame Questionnaire Processor from CLI:

-    python3 opensesame-questionnaire-processor <source_folder> [<target_folder>]
+    python opensesame-questionnaire-processor <source_folder> [<target_folder>]

+In linux where Python 2 is default, <python3> has to be used as cmd instead of <python>
 To use the CLI method it is required the questionnaires originate from the OpenSesame Experiment Manager or contain the same column names in the log files.